kevinyang25/latex-test/README.md

 For example, you added the NewVariable to the .tex file then, you can use this variable in [main.tex](https://github.com/Yuchengyw6/latex-test/blob/master/main.tex) like
 <img width="1126" alt="image" src="https://user-images.githubusercontent.com/89940553/163883322-599f909d-e334-4f67-8aba-5180fe6bd42d.png">.
 Please make sure the [data_X07.tex](https://github.com/Yuchengyw6/latex-test/blob/master/data-raw/data_X07.tex) is updated, and the NewVariable is inside, or errors might occur.

+## Resources for LaTex

+For the "Air Quality Forecast and Dispersion Outlook" report, we are using the template from https://www.overleaf.com/latex/templates/uq-beamerposter-template/svbpbndqdpqv.

+If you need more information and instrucitons on the Latex writing, it would be helpful to refer to the document provided by Overleaf: https://www.overleaf.com/learn.

+And, for more specific LaTex using in our report, please refer to https://github.com/Yuchengyw6/latex-test/blob/master/main.tex file, detailed comments and documentations are included.